MrCornBallJB/Laboration1/README.md

-First laboratory for objektiv orienterad programmering made by Jens Blixt and Mobeen Al-Masri
+First laboratory for objekt orienterad programmering made by Jens Blixt and Mobeen Al-Masri